 These research observations and preliminary findings on the struggle for state accountability and justice prompted the idea behind the workshop Possibilities of Reconciliation: Legalisation of justice (organised by Zerrin Özlem Biner and Sharika Thiranagama, November 12-13, 2009).
 The workshop focused on the exploration of the historical and contingent meanings of processes of (re)conciliation and the analysis of the relationships constructed between reconciliation, law, and justice in different post-conflict societies undergoing transitional processes: from armed struggles to unilateral truces and/or peace "resolutions".
-Highlighting notions of conciliatory justice, participants were invited to discuss the outcomes of the legal implementation of extant reconciliation projects and to examine the aspirations that lead to processes of reconciliation, legal and popular, in countries presently undergoing conflict, without the benefit of formal, legal settings in which to actualise these processes.
+Highlighting notions of conciliatory justice, participants were invited to discuss the outcomes of the legal implementation of extant reconciliation, legal and popular, in countries presently undergoing conflict, without the benefit of formal, legal settings in which to actualise these processes.